 Awards: Lighting Design Awards 2011: Winner, Public Building category; Civic Trust Awards 2011: Winner; shortlisted for the RIBA Stirling Prize 2010; RIBA Award Winner 2010; Building Magazine Project of the Year 2010

-KSLD were involved from an early stage, allowing the lighting design to be integrated with the architecture.
+KSLD was involved from an early stage, allowing the lighting design to be integrated with the architecture.
 The gallery lighting is based on a flexible system of track and spotlights.
-Floating ceilings conceal an edge detail with inverted track, allowing the perimeter lighting to be as discrete as possible.
+Floating ceilings conceal an edge detail with inverted track, allowing the perimeter lighting to be as discreet as possible.
 The track layout in each gallery is tailored to the exhibition build layout.

 The architectural lighting for the atria and circulation routes uses cool-white lamps, contrasting with the warm-white gallery lighting.
 This provides variety, prevents visual fatigue, and aids circulation and way-finding.
 The cooler atrium lighting blends well with the daylight and helps provide a gradient of colour temperatures between spaces.

 The control system uses timeclock control for the galleries, ensuring full switch-off at night, important for both energy and conservation reasons.
 Daylight linking controls the integrated cold cathode balustrade detail at the main atria stairs.

 KSLD was involved at all project stages, from initial reporting through to detailed design and site commissioning.
 The final phase involved KSLD staff fitting and focusing each individual spotlight by hand to ensure the desired lit effect and conservation light levels were achieved in the galleries.